schors/webber/in/hooks.md

 * "`params`" is empty.

-= While rendering files =
+= Hooks fired while creating HTML =

-The following hooks are called for each file that has a rendered in "`file.render`" set.
-See the "`read"`-hook in how to set it.
+The following hooks are called for each file that renders itself.
+This is indicated by the "`file.render`" attribute.
+See the "`read"`-hook on how to set that.

-If "`file.render`" is "`html"`, then the hooks "`htmlize"`, "`linkify`" and "`pagetemplate`" are run in this order.
+If "`file.render`" is "`html"`, then the hooks "`htmlize"`, "`linkify`" and "`pagetemplate`" are run (in that order).

 Otherwise the hook specified in "`file.render`" is called.
+This can even be a custom hook.

 == htmlize ==

 This hook converts contents into HTML.

-The first hook that returns HTML, no other hooks will be called.
+If more than one plugin receive this hook, then the first function returning HTML "wins".
+No other hook-functions will be called afterwards.

 * "`params.direc`" contains a "`class Directory`" object
 * "`params.file`" has a "`class File`" object